Easy side dish with only a few, budget friendly ingredients. Perfect pair for tacos, enchiladas, eggs, margaritas, anything!

 - 15 oz can black beans drained & rinsed

-- 3 TBSP lime juice from 1 lime
+- 3 tablespoon lime juice from 1 lime

 - Bring water to a boil and add rice.
 Reduce heat to simmer and cook for 30-45 minutes until rice is tender but not mushy